 As we all know, backcountry touring many times begins at or near the ski resorts, and there have been big changes to the parking programs at each resort that will undoubtedly affect backcountry users as well.
 We have been actively working with highway managers, the resorts, and the Forest Service to ensure backcountry access is still allowed.
 This is an ongoing effort, and other areas are more favorable to backcountry users than others.

 In response to the congestion cluster, pay-to-play, and restricted early morning parking situation in upper LCC, we created a Saturday Shuttle service to help backcountry users access prized areas like Grizzly Gulch, Superior, the Emma’s, and Wolverine Cirque.
 Since 2016, WBA partnered with Utah Mountain Shuttles to put on an Annual Free Shuttle Day to help bring awareness to transportation issues and provide examples of how existing infrastructure and technology can be part of the solution.
-With funding support from Backcountry.com and the Central Wasatch Commission, we can offer this service every Saturday through the winter season.
+Thanks to funding support from the Central Wasatch Commission, we can offer this service every Saturday through the winter season.
 After a successful first season in LCC during the 2021/2022, we were able to expand and offer the shuttle in both BCC and LCC as of the 2022/2023 season.